Our audition process

 What music should I prepare?

-When you contact us, we’ll send you a few orchestral excerpts to work up and play for us.
+We have selected a few orchestral excerpts to work up and play for us.
+(If you don’t see any listed for your instrument, we will send them to you when you contact us.)
 These excerpts represent the kind of music we’ll be playing together, and both give you a feel for what our material is like, and us a feel for how you’ll take to it.

 If, instead, you’d rather play some material of your own, we’d love to hear it!
 We recommend two pieces of contrasting styles, with a total length of about 5 minutes, so we can get a good feel for your abilities.
 Expositions or full movements of concertos (with your instrument as the solo) make excellent choices for this kind of material.
 If you’re auditioning for a principal position, we highly recommend this option, though it’s not a hard requirement.